MicrosoftDocs/well-architected/well-architected/security/testing.md

 Routine tests are conducted at regular cadence, as part of your standard operating procedures.
 They can also be driven by compliance requirements.
 Various tests may be run at different cadences, the key is that they're conducted periodically on a schedule.

 These tests should be integrated into your software development life cycle (SDLC) because they provide defense in depth at each stage.
 The test suite must also be diverse in that they verify various assurances for identity, data storage and transmission, communication channels, and others.
-Because the same tests are conducted in different points of the life cycle and ensure that there aren't any regressions.
+Because the same tests are conducted in different points of the life cycle, they ensure that there aren't any regressions.
 Routine tests can help establish an initial benchmark.
 However that's just a starting point.
 As new issues are uncovered at same points of the lifecycle, new test cases are added and the tests themselves become better with repetition.

 At each stage, these tests should validate new code that's added or removed, or configuration settings that are changed.
 You want to detect the security impact of those changes.
 Efficacy should be improved with automation and balanced with peer reviews.

 Consider running security tests as part of an automated pipelines or scheduled test runs.
-The sooner we can discover new security issues, the easier it is to relate it to the code or configuration changes that might have caused it.
+The sooner we can discover new security issues, the easier it's to relate it to the code or configuration changes that might have caused it.

 Don't only rely on automated tests.
 Add manual testing to detect vulnerabilities that can only be caught by human expertise.
 Manual testing is good for exploratory use cases and finding unknown risks.